dotnet/csharplang/proposals/span-safety.md

 ## Introduction

-The main reason for the additional safety rules when dealing with types like `Span<T>` and `ReadonlySpan<T>` is that such types must be confined to the execution stack.
+The main reason for the additional safety rules when dealing with types like `Span<T>` and `ReadOnlySpan<T>` is that such types must be confined to the execution stack.

 There are two reasons why `Span<T>` and similar types must be a stack-only types.